blargoflatsome/fourshame/content/articles/the-setting-urroth.md

 ---
 createdAt: 2022-08-19T18:54:05.054Z
-title: "The Setting: Urroth"
+title: The World of Urroth
-type: general
+type: setting
 description: An Introduction To Urroth
 ---
 ## Some History On How We Got Here